jkarlin929/wine-list/README.md

 # APP 1: React Wines
-Tonight we're going to build a simple React app using around newly acquired Axios skills.
+Tonight we're going to build a simple React app using around newly acquired Axios and Webpack skills.
 For our data, we'll be using the wine api from [Arun's handy API generator](http://myapi-profstream.herokuapp.com/).